Glossary of Barcode Terms

 .
 Can encode alpha-numeric data (letters and numbers).
 Code-39 has a low data density, so small goods should not be labelled because small barcodes of this type may be difficult for a scanner to pick up.

-Refers the section of a barcode number following the initial 3 digits.
+Refers to the section of a barcode number following the initial three digits.
 The Company prefix is the section following that doesn’t change across an entire company’s barcode selection.
-The length of this is determined by how many individual barcode numbers the company owns (i.e. if they own 10,000 barcode numbers, then the company prefix needs to be shorter to fit within the 13 digit threshold).
+The length of this is determined by how many individual barcode numbers the company owns (i.e. if they own 10,000 barcode numbers, then the company prefix needs to be shorter to fit within the 13-digit threshold).

 Refers to the first three digits of a retail barcode number